Full counting statistics for electron transport in periodically driven quantum dots: Theory

-where $H_C$ is the Hamiltonian for the molecule, $H_L$ and $H_R$ are the Hamiltonians for the left and right leads, and $H_{CL/R}$ is the interaction between the central region and the left/right lead respectively.
+where $H_C$ is the Hamiltonian of the molecule, $H_L$ and $H_R$ are the Hamiltonians of the left and right leads, and $H_{CL/R}$ is the interaction between the central region and the left/right lead, respectively.

 We consider the electrons within the central region to be noninteracting: